bmdo/gbmm/README.md

 </code>

 ### General setup notes
+#### Web UI
+Visit port 8877 (or the port you configured for your Docker container) to access the web UI.
+E.g., http://127.0.0.1:8877.

 #### Web server
 The docker image and setup instructions above currently use werkzeug, which is a server intended for development use.
 While probably OK for limited use, werkzeug is not a scalable web server.